 The costs of providing various programs and other activities have been summarized on a functional basis in the statements of activities and in the statements of functional expenses.
 Accordingly, the Association allocates certain program costs based upon the direct allocation method, with total direct salary and wages, including applicable fringe benefit costs, as the indirect cost rate allocation base.
-The Association used a rate of 12.27 percent for the years ended December 31, 2019 and 2018.
+The Association used a rate less than the provisional rate of 12.27 percent for the years ended December 31, 2020 and 2019.